Teaching and learning on sustainable healthcare

 Teaching on sustainable health and healthcare in the undergraduate curriculum includes:

-- ‘Environment and Health’ in year 1 which looks at the interactions between the environment and health using air pollution and food as examples
+- Year 1: ‘Environment and Health’ session looks at the interactions between the environment and health using air pollution as an example.

-- ‘Sustainable Healthcare’ in year 2 which examines the impact of healthcare on the environment and ways in which healthcare can be made more sustainable
+- Year 2: ‘Sustainable Healthcare’ which examines the impact of healthcare on the environment and ways in which healthcare can be made more sustainable

-The SHARE conference, organised jointly between University of Brighton School of Health Sciences and BSMS, is an annual conference which aims to share good practice between healthcare professionals, students and service users on topics related to sustainability and health and healthcare practice.
-Read more about the conference via the link below.
+The SHARE conference, organised jointly between University of Brighton School of Sport and Health Sciences, the Centre for Sustainable Healthcare and BSMS, is an annual conference which aims to share good practice between healthcare professionals, students and service users on topics related to sustainability and health and healthcare practice.
+SHARE 2024 will take place online on Tuesday 25 June 2024, 10am-4:30pm BST.
+Find out more, book your place and watch recordings from previous SHARE conferences now.

 Green Medicine Society